awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-exceptions.md

 **Fields**
 + `jobRunId` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  The Id of the job run in question\.
+  The ID of the job run in question\.
 + `message` – UTF\-8 string\.

   A message describing the problem\.